A wine is far more than its flavors, aromas, and other physical attributes. It is also the integrity of its story.

 It may have been a bit of romanticism at the start, but Coterie's founders, Shala and Kyle Loudon, were hooked the first day they worked at a small winery.
 Shala, whose family has a history with wine in Italy, and Kyle, a lifelong foodie, envisioned a future inspired by their pasts.
 Plenty of points test your resolve when you create a winery from scratch, but the spiritual sway of the land and wine are strong in California.
 These feelings run deep.

 Shala and Kyle believe in a little of the unconventional.
 They believe in making wine primarily by hand, without the homogenization imposed by too much technology.
 They offer the wines of Coterie primarily through a members list, directly from the winery, and at a small number of fine restaurants, rather than through wide distribution.
 They take pride in the accolades of those who know the winery, rather than soliciting scores, reviews, and awards.
 They believe in personal interactions with those who have a certain intimacy with their wine, rather than broadcasts over social media.
-They are honored to be a part of unique groups and special places, such as Outstanding in the Field, whose breathtaking farm dinners have included their wines for over a decade, and landmark restaurants like Oliveto.
+They are honored to have been part of unique groups and special places, such as Outstanding in the Field, whose breathtaking farm dinners have included their wines for over a decade, and landmark restaurants like Oliveto.
 There have been other beautiful detours along a road less traveled too, such as the winery's Community Supported Agriculture (CSA) program with Spade and Plow Organics and numerous events with the delicious cheeses of Cowgirl Creamery.

 You can't make a great wine without great grapes, and to make wine from great grapes is to be inextricably tied to the seasons, the places, and the people that bring them to fruition.
 You feel deeply the calm and quiet of winter, the rejuvenation of spring, and the vitality of summer.
 Then, as harvest arrives in the fall, there is the anticipation of what lies ahead from what nature set in motion seasons before.